cmdr-nova/cmdr-nova.github.io/_posts/2024-07-16-why-bluesky-will-probably-never-be-it.md

 ---
 layout: post
-title: 'Why Bluesky Will Probably Never Be It'
+title: Why Bluesky Will Probably Never Be It
 date: 2024-07-16 14:00 -0500
 author: cmdr ░ nova
 ---